 The Association, on the base of the expressed will of its members, intends to be affiliated to the International Dzogchen Community (IDC), founded by Chögyal Namkhai Norbu, and to comply with its mission, its guiding principles, its Statute and its regulations.

 The Association accepts the terms of the Affiliation Protocol provided by the IDC.
-The failing to observe the terms of the Protocol is automatically implying the loss of the affiliation and of the right of the use of the IDC trademarks.
+The failure to observe the terms of the Protocol is automatically implying the loss of the affiliation and of the right of the use of the IDC trademarks.

 The governing, administrative and executive bodies of the …NAME OF THE LING are solely responsible for any liability incurred; they are solely answerable for their own funds and for their own governing, administrative and executive bodies.